One Valley, TWO Books, Many Conversations

 Our topic for 2022 is climate change, an emotionally and politically fraught topic.
 To help meet our readers’ interests and moods regarding climate change, we are offering two books.
 We hope you will read both books, but you may wish to read only one.

-Join us for a conversation with N. Scott Momaday, a Pulitzer Prize-winning novelist, short story writer, essayist, and poet whose work celebrates and preserves Native American heritage, particularly that of the Kiowa people.
+Two hundred Castro Valley Reads participants joined us on January 23 for a conversation with N. Scott Momaday, a Pulitzer Prize-winning novelist, short story writer, essayist, and poet whose work celebrates and preserves Native American heritage, particularly that of the Kiowa people.

-Mr. Momaday will discuss his book Earth Keeper: Reflections on the American Land with Alameda County Youth Poet Laureate and Castro Valley High School student Zoe Dorado and Librarian Chris Selig.
+Mr. Momaday discussed his book Earth Keeper: Reflections on the American Land with Alameda County Youth Poet Laureate and Castro Valley High School student Zoe Dorado and Librarian Chris Selig.

 In Earth Keeper, a book of free-verse poetry, he reflects on his sacred connection to the American landscape and its influence on his people.
 Momaday shares his reverence for the natural world and calls on all of us to protect Earth's wonders and beauty.
-How can the cultivation of imagination and a love of the natural world spur environmental activism?
-Let's find out together.
+And in this video we get to hear more of his thoughtful insights.

 At the heart of the Castro Valley Reads program are discussion groups.
 Please help us build community connections by joining a Library discussion group or creating your own discussion group in your community.
 All participants will get free copies of the books, while supplies last.